rccordell/f20bbb/schedule.md

 ### Friday, October 23 (I,S)

-Book Lab: A pamphlet-stitch binding.
+Book Lab 6: A pamphlet-stitch binding.
 Make sure you've ordered your [book-binding supplies](https://www.colophonbookarts.com/instructors-students/cordell-class-kit) ahead of time so you can bring them to the session.

 -----